mmccoyd/hillside_dactyl_50/Readme.md

 ## See also

-This Dactyl evolved from my flat
+This Dactyl evolved from my ergonomic but flat
     [Hillside keyboards](https://github.com/mmccoyd/hillside),
     which may be an easier start for those new to small choc-spaced ergonomic boards.

-Some background on the benefits of
+The general reasons for
     [split contoured-keywells](https://www.ergocanada.com/detailed_specification_pages/kinesis_corporation_advantage360_pro_contoured_keyboard.html#benefits)
-    and [small keyboards](https://40s.wiki/en/why) may be helpful.
+    and [small keyboards](https://40s.wiki/en/why) may explain why
+    this board can be nice to use.

 Some prebuild Dactyls include
     the larger [Kinesis Advantage 360](https://kinesis-ergo.com/shop/adv360pro/)